 You don’t have to cover the same topics as your competitors

-It’s easy to assume that every web designer should be writing about the same things to provide value to their potential clients: why a website is better than a Facebook page, what is hosting, what’s a domain and how to pick a good name, how to choose between WordPress and Squarespace..?
+It’s easy to assume that every web designer should be writing about the same things to provide value to their potential clients: why a website is better than a Facebook page, what is hosting, how to pick a good domain name, how to choose between WordPress and Squarespace..?

 I mean, these are the questions people ask, aren’t they?